 General resources, including examples of PA in practice, from the Society of Precision Agriculture Australia (SPAA)

 ESRI site uses Story Maps to describe PA and highlights succesful examples of increased productivity derived from using GIS technology in agriculture.

-USA university outreach site with a range of resources on PA technology and techniques including videos
+outreach site with a range of resources on PA technology and techniques including videos